Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Strategy 4.
 Form Connections With Other Bloggers

-One of the great things about the blogging world is you can achieve much more through collaborating with others than through competing with them.
+One of the great things about the blogging world is that you can achieve much more by collaborating with others than by competing with them.

-By retweeting other bloggers’ posts, commenting on their posts, becoming an affiliate for them, or even simply sending them a nice email, you can form connections that help you both — and that bring benefits to your readers, too.
+By retweeting other bloggers’ posts, commenting on their posts, becoming an affiliate for them, or even simply sending them a nice email, you can form connections that help you both — and that benefit your readers, too.

-Guest posting is a particularly good way to build a strong connection not only with another blogger but also with their audience.
+Guest posting is a particularly good way to build a strong connection with another blogger and their audience.

-When you guest post for a blog, you write a piece of content for them, under your own name.
-You’ll get a “bio” at the end of your post where you can write a bit about yourself and link back to your own blog.
+When you guest post for a blog, you write content for them under your name.
+You’ll get a “bio” at the end of your post where you can write a bit about yourself and link back to your blog.

 Website Strategies

-Unlike a blog, your website is going to stay pretty static over time.
-You won’t be publishing new content on a regular basis.
+Unlike a blog, your website will stay pretty static over time.
+You won’t be publishing new content regularly.

 Instead, you’re more likely to drive people to take action — like visiting your physical store, making an online purchase, or calling you to hire you.